 Severn Waste Services – COVID-19 (Coronavirus) Procedure

 Severn Waste is committed to the health and safety of its employees.
 The Coronavirus has the potential to affect how employees go about their day to day life, including work and also to how the Company operates within the wider community.
-The purpose of this document is to give guidance to managers on what action should be taken in the event that Coronavirus is identified within the organisation.
 The government guidance is subject to change to reflect the nature of the spread and development of the threat.
 This document will be updated as advice is amended by government.

 This guidance applies to all permanent and temporary employees of the Company, contractors, officers, consultants, casual workers, agency workers, and any other individuals working at the Company premises.
 References to Statutory Sick Pay and other company procedures, such as absence reporting would apply to permanent staff.